-Phono cartridges need some input capacitance to function properly, and the Muffsy Phono Preamp PP-3 now lets you add capacitors to fill that need.
+Phono cartridges need some input capacitance to function properly, and the Muffsy Phono Preamp PP-4 lets you add capacitors to fill that need.

 We're talking about small levels of capacitance, if any, from 0 and upwards to 200 pF.
-There is space for these capacitors, one for each channel, on the PCB, shown in orange below:
+There is space for these capacitors, one for each channel, on the PCB, shown in yellow below:

 As the capacitance of the cabling in the tone arm and your signal cables often will be enough (and in many cases, unfortunately, too much), you are advised to not install these two capacitors.
 How do you do that?
 Just leave the spots empty.